 Yes.
 The utmost care and attention to detail will be followed when shipping hydrolysate via tanker trucks from Kentucky to Texas.
 All applicable regulations and emergency response procedures will be followed.
 However, if an accident were to occur, emergency responders are trained to handle spills of hazardous materials in accordance with applicable rules and regulations.

 Does shipping hydrolysate off site require any approvals from environmental agencies?

 Yes.
 On Oct.
 15, 2020, BGCAPP submitted a permit modification request to the Kentucky Department for Environmental Protection (KDEP) to ship hydrolysate off site.
-The project must gain approval of this request in order to ship hydrolysate.
+On Sept.
+23, 2021, KDEP approved the permit modification.
 The project also completed a transportation risk assessment as a requirement.
 Additionally, BGCAPP will continue to keep the local communities informed about off-site shipment planning.

 What happens if the off-site facility has a problem and cannot accept the hydrolysate?

 The BGCAPP Hydrolysate Storage Area tanks have ample capacity to hold hydrolysate generated at BGCAPP for a specified amount of time as outlined in environmental permitting by KDEP.
 This storage capacity and permitted flexibility combine to provide a substantial buffer against interruptions in nerve agent destruction that could otherwise result from interruptions in the transfer of hydrolysate to the off-site facility.